hucker/ten8t/docs/README.md

 ## TODO

+1. Improve ten8t_checker.py and ten8t_function.py to reduce their complexity numbers.
-1. Add support for handling coroutines and async generators, so ten8t can support all function types.
+2. Add support for handling coroutines and async generators, so ten8t can support all function types.
 2. Progress bars for using multithreading is broken.

 ## Latest changes